 Now find the file for which you want to change the extension.

 Press this file long and press the three vertical dots at the top.

-Tap “Rename,” and in the popup, you’ll see the file name, the dot, and the extension of the file.
+Tap “Rename,” and in the popup, you’ll see the file name, the dot, and the extension.

 Remove the existing extension and then enter the desired extension.

 Press the “OK” button and tap “Rename.”